Skip to content

 Craft a keyword-rich description that tells people what the video is about.
 If you plan to use it as a meta description, stick to between 50 and 160 words.
 If you’re using the text to accompany your video on social media, Youtube, or on your blog, you can expand it a little.

 Pro Tip: For some social media platforms the keywords in your description may work better as #hashtags.
-Adjust your hashtags to better reflect what’s trending and relevant on each platform.
+If you use hashtags, tailor them to better reflect what’s trending and relevant on each platform.

 6. Identify Keywords